micycle1/PeasyGradients/README.md

 ## Animating Gradients

+### Animating Colour

-The position of all colour stops within a `Gradient` can be offset using `setOffset(amount)`.
-The `animate(amount)` method increases.
+The position of all colour stops within a `Gradient` can be offset using `.setOffset(amount)`.
+The `.animate(amount)` method changes the offset by `amount` each time it is called; with this you can animate a `Gradient`'s colour by calling `.animate(0.01f)` each frame.

-can 'move' (or be animated) by shifting the position of the all the colour stops.

-Call  on a 1D `Gradient` to animate the gradient by the given amount [-1...1].

 ### Priming a gradient for Animation

-Naively animating a gradient may lead to unwanted harsh transition where the first and last colour stops bump right up against each other, as below:
+Naively animating a gradient may lead to unwanted harsh transition in the colours where the first and last colour stops bump right up against each other, as below:

+[image]

-To alleviate this, call the `primeAnimation()` method on the gradient (once) before animating it.
-This method pushes a copy of the first colour of the gradient to the end, (scaling the other colour stops), so that there is a smooth transition during all animation.
+To alleviate this, call `.primeAnimation()` on a `Gradient` (once) before animating it.
+This pushes a copy of the first colour stop of the `Gradient` to its end (scaling all the other colour stops accordingly), maintaining a smooth colour transition despite the offset.

-Calling `primeAnimation()` on spiral and conic gradients has the added benefit of smoothing the transition, regardless of whether you wish to animate them, as below:
+Calling `.primeAnimation()` on a `Gradient` before rendering it as a **conic** or **spiral** gradient has the added benefit of smoothing the transition between the first and last colours, regardless of whether you wish to animate the gradient, as below:

 <a href="https://github.com/micycle1/PeasyGradients">
 <img src="resources/other_examples/all_smooth.png" alt="PeasyGradients" width="500" height="500"/></a><br>

 ## Library Optimisation
 PeasyGradients has been written to target the CPU (as opposed to the GPU) as to not be dependent on OPENGL libraries.
-To this end, there have been many internal optimisations to make the library suitable for dynamic animation and interaction (rather than just static rendering).
+To this end, there have been many internal optimisations to make the library suitable for dynamic animation and interaction rather than just static rendering.
 Rendering (most) gradients at 60fps at 1080p is more than achievable on modern processors.